Jéssica Albiach: Early life and education

 Jéssica Albiach was born in Valencia.
-She studied Journalism at CEU Cardinal Herrera University.
+She studied journalism at CEU Cardinal Herrera University.
 Albiach had a six-month Erasmus stint at KU Leuven in Belgium.
 Soon after, she studied photography and took a course in Anthropology at the National University of Distance Education, which she did not finish.
 She moved to Prague to dedicate herself to photography, and on returning, she taught the Catalan language to immigrants for Caritas Internationalis.

 Career

-In October 2015, shortly after being elected to the Parliament of Catalonia, Albiach was chosen as one of two spokespeople for En Comú Podem ahead of national elections in December.
+Albiach was seventh on the list of Catalunya Sí que es Pot, a Podemos-led electoral coalition, in the Barcelona constituency during the 2015 Catalan regional election.
+She was one of 11 deputies elected by the coalition to the Parliament of Catalonia, becoming its fourth power.
+In October 2015, Albiach was chosen as one of two spokespeople for En Comú Podem ahead of national elections in December.